Alessio-Lovato-Unipd/locobot_ws/src/locobot_control/README.md

 - `spawn_obstacle`: Flag to spawn an obstacle in the simulation.
 Can be *true* or *false*. (default: *true*)
 - `container`: Name of the container where to load the components.
 Default is *nav2_container*.
 - `nav_controller`: The Nav2 controller plugin to use.
 Can be *mppi* or *rpp*. (default: *mppi*)
-- `state_machine`: Flag to include the state machine.
-Can be *true* or *false*. (default: *false*)

-### robot.launch.py

-This launch file is used to bring up the required packages in the NUC of the Locobot.
-To control the robot behavior, the state machine can be included by setting the `state_machine` argument to *true*.
-Otherwise the *LocobotControl* class can be used to control the robot manually or creating another script.
-If the `nav2_param_file` is not set, the default file for navigation will be selected basing on the `nav_controller` argument.

-**Input Arguments:**
-- `external_urdf_loc`: The file path to the custom URDF file to include in the Interbotix robot. (default: *urdf/locobot_tag.urdf.xacro*)
-- `nav2_param_file`: The file path to the params YAML file. (default: ``)
-- `rs_camera_param`: The file path to the Realsense camera configuration file. (default: *rs_camera.yaml*)
-- `container`: Name of an existing node container to load launched nodes into.
-If unset, a new container will be created for the apriltag detections.
-- `nav_controller`: The controller plugin to be used in Nav2.
-Can be *mppi* or *rpp*. (default: *mppi*)
-- `state_machine`: Flag to include the state machine.
-Can be *true* or *false*. (default: *false*)

-### remote.launch.py

-This launch file is used to launch the simulation environment with the Azure Kinect camera and the apriltag node.
-Not to be used on the NUC but on a remote machine connected to the kinect camera network.

-**Input Arguments:**
-- `container`: Name of an existing node container to load launched nodes into.
-If unset, a new container will be created for the apriltag detections.
-- `only_camera`: If set to `true`, only the camera and apriltag node will be launched.
-- `apriltag_config_file`: Full path to the apriltag configuration file to use.
-- `kinect_config_file`: Full path to the kinect configuration file to use.

 ### second_kinect.launch.py